Installation

 source .venv/bin/activate

-pip install "kavalai[openai]"
+pip install "kavalai[common]"

 Installing from source